Elecweb/react-craftform/README.md

 }
 ```

-just assign `errorSpec` to `errorMessage` with how to render error message.
+Just assign variable to `errorMessage` with how to render error message.

 ### Showing error with information